Out of State

 "Agreed, three months, but every day!" the editor insisted.
 Duras didn't have anything planned for the summer and almost gave in.
 But then she suddenly became terrified that she couldn't plan her days as she wished.
 So she said: "No, once a week, about whatever I want."
 The editor agreed.

 Last year Spike invited Natasha Stagg to do the same: one text a week, of any length, on whatever she liked.
 One summer long.
-For 2018 we wanted to it again, this is her fourth report.
+For 2018 we wanted to it again, this is her eighth report.